black-studio/black-studio-tinymce-widget/readme.txt

 * Added support for shortcodes in widget text

 = 0.8.1 =
-* Fixed issue when inserting images on Wordpress 3.3
+* Fixed issue when inserting images on WordPress 3.3

 = 0.8 =
-* Added support for Wordpress networks (Multisite)
+* Added support for WordPress networks (Multisite)

 = 0.7 =
-* Added compatibility for upcoming Wordpress 3.3
+* Added compatibility for upcoming WordPress 3.3
-* Added compatibility for previous Wordpress 3.0 and 3.1
+* Added compatibility for previous WordPress 3.0 and 3.1
 * Optimization/compression of javascript code

 = 0.6.5 =